 FRANKFORT, Ky., — Dr. Ken Semmens along with Research Assistant John Kelso, MAS student James Brown and AFE student Dawson Armstrong take inventory of Paddlefish by weighing the fish to track their growth from last year, Friday, Dec.
 06, 2019 at the Aquaculture Production Facility in Frankfort.

 Interest in Aquaculture has increased worldwide as fish consumption has increased concurrently with decreasing catches of wild fish.
 In Kentucky and the southern United States, aquaculture production focuses on raising freshwater species commercially.
-This program is designed to provide students with the academic foundation for further graduate studies.
+This Masters program is designed to provide students with the academic foundation for further graduate studies.
 Each student will have a graduate committee.

-Masters of Science Degree: Aquaculture & Aquatic Science
+Master of Science Degree: Aquaculture & Aquatic Science

 The School of Aquaculture and Aquatic Science in the College of Agriculture, Health, and Natural Resources at Kentucky State University offers a Master of Science Degree in Aquaculture and Aquatic Science.